What is this blog about?

 Again, yes and no.

-Do you specialize in genres?
+Do you specialise in genres?

 A little bit.